Sorry, you need to enable JavaScript to visit this website.

 The percentage method

-The percentage method is a popular method for many employers because it’s the easiest option to calculate.
-In most cases, when employers disperse bonuses as a separate payment, it typically means they're using the percentage method.
+The percentage method is a widely used method for many employers because it’s the easiest option to calculate.
+In many cases, when employers disperse bonuses as a separate payment, it typically means they're using the percentage method.

 This method uses a flat rate system.
-When using the percentage method, employers withhold 22% for taxes on the first $1M and an additional 37% on any portion of the bonus over $1M.
+When using the percentage method, employers withhold 22% for taxes on the first $1M and an additional 37% on any portion of the bonus over $1M.1

 For example, let’s say John receives a $3,500 bonus.
 His employer will withhold 22% of this bonus for federal taxes.
 This brings John’s total federal tax withholding on his bonus to $770.